oneapi-src/oneDNN/doc/programming_model/inference_and_training_aspects.md

    propagation.
 This is required only for the primitives that produce `workspace`, because it might be different for different implementations.

-10. When creating your working memory and mkl-dnn memory descriptor, specify the type of memory you want to work with.
+10. When creating your working memory and memory descriptor, specify the type of memory you want to work with.
 This can be either 16-bit Brain Float (bf16) or 32-bit Floating Point (fp32).
 More details about using bf16 for training are detailed in the section @ref dev_guide_training_bf16.